void

 wallsee.jpg

 Wallsee is mentioned by Einjährigfreiwilliger Marek when he writes about the Imperial family party at Schönbrunn.
-Erzherzogin Marie Valerie travels to Schönbrunn for the single purpose of taking part in the celebration of Marek's heroic battalion.
+Erzherzogin Marie Valerie travels to Schönbrunn for the sole purpose of taking part in the celebration of Marek's heroic battalion.

 Background